RoZZaH/CI-DCD-Extensive/README.md

   * username: tester@testing.com
    * password: Tester

-If deploying again, there are instructions below, please note that you can register as a new user but password reset is not implemented so<br>
-**Note Down your Password**
-The reason to register is so that the dummy data is associated with your account and you can edit / delete some live records.
+If deploying again, there are instructions below, please note that you can register as a new user but password reset is not implemented so.. please **Note Down your Password** - the reason to register is so that the dummy data is imported and associated with your account and you can edit / delete some live records.

 ## USER STORIES
 There is a [wireframe PDF](/docs/bandz_wireframe.pdf) of the project showing the main CRUD functionality.

 Users (Band Leaders and Managers) can:
 * register to manage their own or multiple bands
 * write a comprehensive band/artist bio including
   * uploading a band profile image (400 x 400 square).
 These may not remain on the Heroku app as files are wiped when it spins down.
   * an embed to a promo video on youtube or vimeo - see **A-House** listing for an example of this
   * contact details - including tel and email links
   * ROI/NI and International phone number using [Intl Tel Input](https://intl-tel-input.com/)
-        * classify themselves or create new music genres Fans can:
+  * classify themselves or create new music genres

+Fans can:
 * Search the database
-    * Browse by Location to a town or county
+* Browse Bands by Location to a town or county
-    * Browse the site by Genre
+* Browse Bands by Genre
-    * Browse the site alphabetically
+* Browse Bands alphabetically

 ## TECHNOLOGIES AND FEATURES
 The site makes extensive use of a combination of CSS Grid and Flexbox to remain responsive at different resolutions.